berneout/authors-certificate/README.md

    good records on that kind of thing is the essence of the Developer Certificate of Origin.

 3. _Conventions_.
-But the Developer Certificate of Origin is written for the kernel's development style and tooling.
-Unlike kernel code, npm package code is often license-comment-free, with a separate `LICENSE` file and `package.json` metadata.
-Since the Developer Certificate of Origin speaks in terms of licenses in files, it's not a match.
-Moreover, Git's workflow is [different][Holman], placing a great deal more development process metadata in long Git commit messages, rather than merging commits as first proposed, with occasional commit message links to external resources, like issues and pull requests.
-The AUTHORS Certificate accepts that contributors will make lightweight commits and rely on Git-external services, placing the needed licensing data in a Git-tracked file rather than Git history itself.
+The Developer Certificate of Origin is written for kernel development style and tooling.
+Kernel-style workflow is [different than "GitHub flow"][Holman], putting a great deal more development process metadata in long Git commit messages.
+Rather than merge commits more or less as they're first proposed, kernel-style hackers write development process metadata right into Git history itself.

+4. _Inbound=Outbound_.
+Both kernel developers and npm package developers expect that contributors will license their work on the same license as the rest of the project.
+The Developer's Certificate of Origin makes this explicit, but also expects per-file license comment headers, which aren't the norm on npm.
+The AUTHORS Certificate also makes licensing expectations explicit, without requiring license information in every file.

 [DCO]: http://developercertificate.org/